shundhammer/qdirstat/doc/Pkg-View.md

 guaranteed.

-If you identify a disk space hog with the packages view, it is strongly advised that you use your package manager to try to get rid of it -- and even then only if you know really well what you are doing.
+If you identify a disk space hog with the packages view, it is strongly advised that you use your package manager to try to get rid of it, i.e. uninstall that package -- and even then only if you know really well what you are doing.

 ### Dependencies